 Boat launching and docking facilities are located near the park with access to Lake Erie available through the Big Otter Creek.
 It immediately opens into an unprotected section of Lake Erie so boaters should be cautious.
 The often choppy waters of Lake Erie are excellent for experienced wind surfers.

-Angling is excellent in this part of Lake Erie but a boat is recommended.
-There are limited fishing opportunities along Big Otter Creek as it enters the lake.
-Perch, catfish, smelt and pickerel (walleye) are just a few species found in the lake.
+Angling is excellent in this part of Lake Erie but a boat is recommended, as there are limited fishing opportunities along Big Otter Creek as it enters the lake.
+Perch, pickerel (walleye), trout and salmon are just a few of the popular sport fish species found in the lake.